 This sustaining meal-on-a-plate is a little bit like hummus, though much easier and quicker to prepare.
 With warm flatbread, I could eat this every day.

-Serves two as a main, or four as a starter
+2 as a main, 4 as a side

 - Bring a medium pan of water to a boil.
 Add the lentils and cook for 15-20 minutes, until completely cooked, drain and set aside.

 - Put the butter and oil in a large sauté pan and place on a medium-high heat.
 Once the butter melts, add the garlic and cumin, and cook for a minute.
 Add the tomatoes, 20g of coriander and the cooked lentils.
 Cook, stirring, for a couple of minutes, then add the tahini, lemon juice, 70ml of water, a teaspoon of salt and a good grind of black pepper.
 Turn down the heat to medium and cook gently, stirring, for a few minutes more, until hot and thickened.
 Roughly mash the lentils with a potato masher, so that some are broken up and you get a thick, porridge consistency.

 - Spread out the lentils on a flat platter, run a fork through to make a wavy pattern on top, and scatter on the sliced onion, the remaining coriander and a final drizzle of olive oil.
 Serve warm with the hard-boiled eggs alongside.